Silica-Rich Rocks in the Berkeley Hills

 Great Stone Face Park

 Thus it appears that the Northbrae and Leona rhyolites are distinct rock units and they have different petrogeneses.
 The Northbrae is now recognized as a unit of the late Cenozoic volcanics that have erupted throughout the Bay Area.
-These volcanics may have formed in response to the northward migration of the Mendocino Triple Junction.
+These volcanics are considered to have typically formed in response to the northward migration of the Mendocino Triple Junction.
 An alternate hypothesis is that they formed by volcanism along leaky transform faults that occur throughout the area.

 Hinkel Park – Thunder eggs